yusd24/yusd24.github.io/_pages/seminar.md

 ###### **Date**: 2025 June - July.
 ###### **Aim and Scope**:

-This seminar aims to cover basic tools and rudiments in algebraic geometry.
+This seminar aims to train participants fundamentals in algebraic geometry to prepare for future research.
-We plan to work through specific textbooks in algebraic geometry or some related subject, at times bringing in outside material in the forms of more advanced textbook material.
+We plan to cover basic tools and rudiments in algebraic geometry by working through specific textbooks in algebraic geometry or some related subject, at times bringing in outside material in the forms of more advanced textbook material.

 We shall begin with the following topics.

- - Sheaves and sheaf cohomology (Cech cohomology)
+ - Sheaves and sheaf cohomology (via Cech cohomology)
- - Laguange of schemes
+ - Languange of schemes
  - Divisors, line bundles, linear systems

 If time permits, we will also discuss some advanced topics, including

- - Affineness of schemes
+ - Cohomological criterion for affineness of schemes
- - Canonical embedding of curves
+ - Canonical systems of non-singular complete curves
- - Castelnuovo's contraction theorem and strong factorization theorem for surfaces
+ - Castelnuovo's contraction theorem and strong factorization
  - Intersection theory (via asymptotic Riemann--Roch)
  - Moduli functors and Hilbert schemes